ets-labs/python-dependency-injector/docs/introduction/index.rst

                  overview of the dependency injection, inversion of control and Dependency Injector framework.

-Current section of the documentation provides an overview of the dependency injection, inversion of control and the ``Dependency Injector`` framework.
+The current section of the documentation provides an overview of the dependency injection, inversion of control, and the ``Dependency Injector`` framework.

 ..  toctree::
     :maxdepth: 2